 The old form of mass media was replaced by newer and usually more efficient media.
 But this emerging form of new media does not shift the old media completely.
 The development of Mahaka Radio Integra broadcasting radio itself has the format and characteristics of media orientation.
 In other words, there is an insistence that other media appear to cause the media to make adjustments.
-By utilizing technology from mahaka radio integra broadcasting in marketing for Event Drive-In Concert in this pandemic era will give attention in the world of life.
+By utilizing technology from mahaka radio integra broadcasting in marketing & delivering for Event Drive-In Concert in this pandemic era will give attention in the world of life.
 Technology itself can be said to be a knowledge of the way of view and experience that shapes how we act using tools and the way in which we can use the tool relates to the world in life so that technology will shape the direction of motion of science (Asrianti & Dwinanda, 2020).

 The impact of the Covid-19 pandemic that can not be ascertained will end this makes the entertainment world must adjust in the procedure of enjoying entertainment.
 The ordinances in watching movies that are currently entering with a drive-in cinema or watching from behind the wheel as they are abroad and currently in Indonesia have entered the same ordinance.
 Aside from the drive-in cinema, at this time there is a procedure for watching concerts with drive-in, namely watching concerts behind the wheel of a car.
 Berlian Entertainmen as the event manager of Drive-In Concert collaborated with Mahaka Radio Integra in providing a new performance concept for off-air concert entertainment seekers in Jakarta.
 Mahaka Radio Integra is tasked to introduce the concept of the procedure of watching this new concert as a release of longing for those who long for the presence of music concerts.
 Drive-In Coincert itself is the procedure of watching the first concert in Indonesia with the concept of watching behind the wheel of a car (Kemenparekraf, 2020).